gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 : Is for N extra Causes equal to  4 + N * 2

 Extra Cause: A 16-bit unsigned integer
-: Each Extra Cause indicate an additiona piece of information as part of the error.
+: Each Extra Cause indicate an additional piece of information as part of the error.
 There MAY be 0 to as many as can fit in the extra cause field in the ERROR Chunk (A maximum of 32764).

-Editors Note: Please replace TBA9 above with what is assigned by IANA.
+Editor's Note: Please replace TBA9 above with what is assigned by IANA.

 Below a number of defined Error Causes are defined, additional causes can be registered with IANA following the rules in {{IANA-Extra-Cause}}.